creative-connections/Bodylight.js-FMU-Compiler/README.md

 ```

 ## 3. Compiler in Docker Container
+This is not recommended now as it is not maintained due to lack of contributors.

-It contains Docker container to run this compiler in any platform, uses older emsdk image.
+This option uses docker container with all required software to run this compiler in any platform, uses older emsdk image.

 ### Windows instructions